cose-wg/COSE-C/README.md

 The project is setup to use two different cryptographic

-*  Open SSL - This is a reasonable complete implementation
+*  OpenSSL - This is a reasonable complete implementation

 *  MbedTLS - Not all cryptographic primitives have been linked between COSE and the library yet.